akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240324000000/index.md

 Categories: cs-DM, cs-SI, cs.SI
 Keyword Score: 13
 Keywords: Graph, Graph Embedding
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.15023v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.15023v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.15023v1.pdf" filename="2403.15023v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.15023v2.pdf" filename="2403.15023v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Due to their flexibility to represent almost any kind of relational data, <b>graph-based</b> <b>models</b> have enjoyed a tremendous success over the past decades.
 While <b>graphs</b> <b>are</b> inherently only combinatorial objects, however, many prominent analysis tools are based on the algebraic representation of <b>graphs</b> <b>via</b> matrices such as the <b>graph</b> <b>Laplacian,</b> or on associated <b>graph</b> <b>embeddings.</b> Such embeddings associate to each node a set of coordinates in a vector space, a representation which can then be employed for learning tasks such as the classification or alignment of the nodes of the <b>graph.</b> <b>As</b> the geometric picture provided by embedding methods enables the use of a multitude of methods developed for vector space data, embeddings have thus gained interest both from a theoretical as well as a practical perspective.
 Inspired by trace-optimization problems, often encountered in the analysis of <b>graph-based</b> <b>data,</b> here we present a method to derive ellipsoidal embeddings of the nodes of a <b>graph,</b> <b>in</b> which each node is assigned a set of coordinates on the surface of a hyperellipsoid.
 Our method may be seen as an alternative to popular spectral embedding techniques, to which it shares certain similarities we discuss.
-To illustrate the utility of the embedding we conduct a case study in which analyse synthetic and real world networks with modular structure, and compare the results obtained with known methods in the literature.
+To illustrate the utility of the embedding we conduct a case study in which we analyse synthetic and real world networks with modular structure, and compare the results obtained with known methods in the literature.

 {{</citation>}}